rebahama/quiz-game-javascript/README.md

 ## Testing
 * The site was tested with three diffrent browsers, Brave, Google chrome and Microsoft Edge.

-* I confirmed that error message was displayed when the user clicks on previous button on the first page and next button on the last page.
+* I confirmed that the error message was displayed when the user clicks on previous button on the first page and next button on the last page.

 * I confirmed that the user must write a username before being able to start the quiz.